Third culture kid

-Third culture kids (TCK) or third culture peoples (TCI) are people who were raised in a different culture than their parents, for a large part or the entirety of their childhood and adolescence.
+Third culture kids (TCK) or third culture individuals (TCI) are people who were raised in a different culture than their parents, for a large part or the entirety of their childhood and adolescence.
+It usually refers to people who moved between cultures during their formative years due to a parent's career.
+Relocating permanently to another country is not usually included when describing a TCK.
+Therefore, 2nd generation immigrants to any country are not usually described as TCK's.
 They typically are exposed to a greater volume and variety of cultural influences than those who grow up in one particular cultural setting.
 The term applies to both adults and children, as the term kid refers to the individual's formative or developmental years.
 However, for clarification, sometimes the term adult third culture kid (ATCK) is used.

 In the expression "third culture kid", the first culture is the culture in which the parents grew up; the second culture refers to the culture in which the family currently resides; and the third culture is the fusion of these, the one to which the child will identify the most.

-In the early 21st century, the number of bilingual children in the world was about the same as the number of monolingual children.
 TCKs are often exposed to a second (or third, fourth, etc.) language while living in their host culture, being physically exposed to the environment where the native language is used in practical aspects of life.
 "TCKs learn some languages in schools abroad and some in their homes or in the marketplaces of a foreign land. ...
 Some pick up languages from the nannies in the home or from playmates in the neighborhood".
 This language immersion is why TCKs are often bilingual, and sometimes even multilingual.